-Charlotte Crump (1918-1990) was an important activist at the University of Minnesota.
-She was a founder of the Negro Student Council in 1937, and worked for the integration of dormitories and cooperative cottages at the University.
-Her story, “This Free North,” appeared in the literary supplement of the Minnesota Daily, and it was singled out by the African American Newspaper, the Minneapolis Spokesman, for its impact on the campus.
-She was the first African American to serve on the Minnesota Gopher Yearbook, and also ran for the All University Council in 1942.
+Charlotte Crump (1918–1990) was an important activist at the University of Minnesota.
+She entered the University in 1935 and appeared on the cover of Opportunity Magazine, a publication of the Urban League, as a freshman.
+She was a founder of the Negro Student Council in 1937, where she worked for the integration of dormitories and cooperative cottages on campus.
+Crump’s story “This Free North” appeared in the literary supplement of the Minnesota Daily, and it was singled out by the African American newspaper, the Minneapolis Spokesman, for its impact on the campus.
+She was the first African American to serve on the Minnesota Gopher yearbook and graduated in 1939.
+In 1942, she ran for the All University Council.

-She was a journalist at the Pittsburgh Courier, worked at the national office of the NAACP in Wsahington DC, and moved to San Francisco where she founded the Jack and Jill Clubs.
+She later became a journalist at the Pittsburgh Courier, worked at the national office of the NAACP in Washington, D.C., and moved to San Francisco where she founded the Jack and Jill Clubs.

 If you have information about the University of Minnesota in the 1930s that you would like to add, or reflections on other campus struggles, please contact us at email@example.com

 Individual documents remain the property of their repositories — consult with those institutions about access and reuse.